telerik/blazor-docs/components/progressbar/overview.md

 ## Creating Blazor ProgressBar

 1. Use the `<TelerikProgressBar>` tag.
-1. Set its `Value` parameter to denote how much is completed.
+1. Set its `Value` parameter to a `double` to denote how much is completed.

 >caption ProgressBar with maximum and initial values